 Article VI Meetings of the Board of Directors

 Section 6.01 Regular Meetings.
 An annual regular meeting of the Board of Directors shall be held starting approximately one (1) week before, and at the same place as the Annual Membership Meeting, to transact such business as comes before the meeting.
 In addition, the Board of Directors may provide, by resolution, the time and place for the holding of additional regular meetings.
 Regular meetings of the Board of Directors may be held at any place within or outside the State of Delaware that has been designated from time to time by resolution of the Board of Directors.
-In the absence of such designation, regular meetings shall be held at the principal executive office of the IAI, the location of which is specified in Article I, Section 1.01 of these Bylaws.
-Notwithstanding the provisions of this Section 6.01, a regular or special meeting of the Board of Directors may be held at any place consented to orally or in writing by all members of the Board of Directors, either before or after the meeting, If consents are given, they shall be filed with the minutes of the meeting.
+In the absence of such designation, regular meetings shall be held at the principal executive office of the IAI.
+Notwithstanding the provisions of this Section 6.01, a regular or special meeting of the Board of Directors may be held at any place consented to orally or in writing by all members of the Board of Directors, either before or after the meeting.
+If consents are given, they shall be filed with the minutes of the meeting.

 Section 6.02 Special Meetings.
 Special Meetings of the Board of Directors may be called at the discretion of the Chairperson of the Board of Directors.
 Such special meetings of the Board of Directors shall be held at the principal executive office or at such other reasonable place, either within or outside the State of Delaware, as shall be stated in the notice of the special meeting.
-Further, special meetings may be held via the use of conference-telephone, or other communications equipment by means of which all persons participating in the meeting can communicate with each other, as provided for in Article VI, Section 6.11, Subsection (b.).
+Further, special meetings may be held via the use of conference-telephone, or other communications equipment by means of which all persons participating in the meeting can communicate with each other.

 Section 6.03 Adjournment.
 A majority of the members of the Board of Directors present, whether or not a quorum is present, may adjourn any Board of Directors meeting.
 If the Board of Directors meeting is adjourned to another time and/or place, notice of the time and place of holding a reconvening of an adjourned Board of Directors meeting need not be given unless the original Board of Directors meeting is adjourned for more than 24 hours or such Board of Directors meeting was adjourned for lack of a quorum.
-If the original Board of Directors meeting is adjourned for more than 24 hours and/or due to lack of a quorum, notice of reconvening of such adjourned Board of Directors meeting to another time and/or place shall be given, before the time of reconvening of the adjourned Board of Directors meeting, to the members of the Board of Directors in compliance with Article VI, Sections 6.04 and 6.05 of these Bylaws.
+If the original Board of Directors meeting is adjourned for more than 24 hours and/or due to lack of a quorum, notice of reconvening of such adjourned Board of Directors meeting to another time and/or place shall be given, before the time of reconvening of the adjourned Board of Directors meeting, to the members of the Board of Directors.

 Section 6.04 Notice of Board of Directors Meetings.

 (a.)
 Notice to All IAI Members.
-It is preferred that all members of the IAI be given notice prior to all meetings of the Board of Directors.
-Publication of the date, time and location of a Board of Directors meeting in any publication normally distributed to all the members of the IAI shall constitute such notice.
+The date, time and location of a Board of Directors meeting shall be published in any publication normally distributed to all the members of the IAI.
 However, regular and special meetings of the Board of Directors may be held without such notice.